AMSAT-NA/PacSatFSKBoard/NOTES.md

 # TODO

+The BOARD1\_RF\_BYPASS and BOARD2\_RF\_BYPASS lines can be combined, you are only using one of them at a time.
+This will simplify the design a bit and remove a part.

 Add 0 ohm resistors for I2C interface, perhaps?

 Add 0 ohm resistors to make some of the dual-board lines available if